okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/anything-as-a-source/index.md

 * **CREATED**: The Import Session object has been created for a specific Custom Identity Source integration, and you can load data to the session at this stage.
 No data import processing has been invoked, and you can cancel the session at this stage.
 * **TRIGGERED**:  Okta is processing the loaded data in the Import Session.
 You can’t load new data to the Import Session object at this stage, and you can't cancel the session.
 You can view Import Sessions with this status in the [Import Monitoring](https://help.okta.com/okta_help.htm?id=ext-view-import-monitoring-dashboard) page from the Admin Console.
 * **COMPLETED**:  The data in the Import Session object has been processed by Okta.
 You can’t upload new data to the Import Session object if it has the `COMPLETED` status.
 The synchronization data job is considered complete.
 * **CLOSED**: The session is cancelled and isn't available for further activity.
-Only Import Sessions with the `CREATED` status can be cancelled.
+You can only cancel Import Sessions with the `CREATED` status.
 You can't cancel a session that has been triggered or completed.
 Previously loaded user data is deleted from a cancelled Import Session.
 * **EXPIRED**: This status indicates that the Import Session has timed out during the data loading stage.
 An Import Session with the `CREATED` status expires from 24 hours of inactivity.

 ### Import Session process